medialab/minet/docs/lib.md

 Client that can be used to access [CrowdTangle](https://www.crowdtangle.com/)'s APIs while ensuring you respect rate limits.

+For more details about the CrowdTangle API, be sure to check their [documentation](https://github.com/CrowdTangle/API/wiki).

 ```python
 from minet.crowdtangle import CrowdTangleClient